Why is A Little Life so sad? The short answer is that it raises your hopes and then smashes them to pieces without any hesitation or apology.

-The novel has over 700 pages, and not a small percentage are filled with graphic descriptions of the physical, sexual and mental abuse suffered by the protagonist, Jude St. Francis.
+A single trigger warning doesn’t really suffice.
+The novel has over 700 pages, and more than a small percentage of them are filled with graphic descriptions of the physical, sexual and mental abuse suffered by the protagonist, Jude St. Francis.

 By Jude’s side there’s Willem, a waiter with aspirations to become an actor; J.B., who has the confidence to believe he will become a renowned painter; and Malcolm, who struggles to balance his love for architecture with his father’s wishes.

 Perhaps unexpectedly and even unbelievably, each member of the group is successful professionally.
 However, while some characters surge forwards in their wider lives, others stagnate.

 There’s also the persistent burrowing of the past and its traumas into the plot.
 Despite being such a formidable and talented litigator, Jude is a broken man.
 With all of the terrible things that were done to him, it seems foolish to expect no repercussions.
 But despite this, A Little Life continues to hint at the possibility of a happy ending.

 There’s the home built by Jude and Willem that is surrounded by spring bulbs and wildflowers, as well as the beautiful art produced by the group.
 There’s also the warmth of Jude finding his part in a family.

 “One weekend shortly after they had moved in, they spent two days making their way through the forests before and behind the house, planting lilies of the valley near the mossy hillocks around the oak and elm trees, and sowing mint seeds throughout.
 They knew Malcolm didn’t approve of their landscaping efforts—he thought them sentimental and trite—and although they knew Malcolm was probably right, they also didn’t really care.”A Little Life